 Most rackets will have a “sweet spot” – an area that generates the most power with the least effort.
 You won’t always hit the ball there, but when you do, you’ll know it!

 Tennis racket strings get worn down with regular use, so strings should be periodically replaced depending on how often you play.

 The rim refers directly to the rim of the head or the part that extends around the outside edge of the strung area.
 The strings are directly attached to the rim through the grommets.

-Around the outside of the head, there’s a strip of plastic through which the strings are woven.
+Around the outside of the head of the tennis racquet, there’s a strip of plastic through which the string is woven.
 I know – it sounds very strange.
 Look at your racket closely and you’ll immediately know what’s being referred to.

 This is the grommet strip and is designed to protect the strings from fraying on the edges of the holes (in the racket) through which they’re inserted.

 On the inside of the head, the grommet strip pokes through to reveal small tunnels or holes.
 The strings are individually threaded through those holes.
 These are the grommets.

 At the top of the racket is a strip of plastic known as the bumper guard.

 Just like the bumper of a car, it’s there as protection, keeping the racket frame safe during occasional brushes with the surface of the court.